Ungaretti/ungaretti.github.io/index.md

 ## Setting up an environment:
 This section will explain how to make a nice standalone environment, almost an IDE, that fits on a single file or on a pendrive.
 After evaluating many free editors, I chose to use Notepad++.
 It is by far the best.
 However, it lacks a feature that annoys me a lot: it has no option to automatically save the file before running it.
 If you, like me, think that's a major flaw, you can fix it installing a plugin named NppExec, but I will not cover this here.

-1 - Download Notepad++ - make sure you download a non installable version, I suggest the "minimalist package 32-bit x86".
+1 - Download Notepad++ from https://notepad-plus-plus.org/download/v7.5.1.html .
+Make sure you download a non-installable version, I suggest the "minimalist package 32-bit x86".
 No real need for the extras or for a 64 bit version.

 2 - Create a folder for the environment.
 I suggest calling it "RedIDE" and making inside the "Documents" folder.

-3
+3 - Unpack Notepad++ in this folder.

+4 - Download RED and unpack it in this same folder.

+5 - Donload RED syntax highlight file from https://github.com/Ungaretti/Notepad-config-file-for-Red-Language .
+Use the download zip button.
+Unpack it in the RedIDE folder too.

+6 - Open Notepad++ and goto "Language/Define your language..." .
+Click on "Import..." and choose "Red-lang.xml".
+A popup will tell you that the import was sucessfull.
+Check the box "Ignore case". quotes and parenthesis Click in "Save As..."